 SRC consists primarily of densely planted, high yielding varieties of willow, and occasionally poplar, harvested on a two to five year cycle, although most commonly every three years.
 The rootstock or stool is left in the ground and after each harvest new shoots emerge, as in traditional coppice.
 It is currently expected that an SRC plantation should be viable for 30 years before it needs replanting.

-SRC costs around £2500 per hectare to establish but is eligible for a 50% planting grant through the Energy Crops Scheme.
+SRC costs around £2500 per hectare to establish.
 It can be grown on marginal and reclaimed land although a reduction in yield should be expected in these circumstances.
 Harvesting takes place during the winter and therefore provides employment opportunities for agricultural workers at a quiet time of year.
 However, as it is a perennial crop with reduced requirements for pesticide application or other annual arable operations it has a lower labour requirements overall compared to other arable crops.

 |Low inputs required.||Limited availability of machinery – mostly in the North of England|